damachine/damachine/readme.md

 Hello, I'm a guy who gives 30% effort to understand the machine, but 100% to look like a hacker. 😎💻

-🐧 Linux is my OS of choice!

-> I don't always use Linux, but when I do, I sudo.⚡

 🚀 **My Mission**

 - 🔧 Crafting tools that make life easier (and maybe a bit cooler)